sleepyfran/me/src/content/blog/fsharp-computation-expressions.md

 # Adding more stuff!

-Of course only supporting titles and headers would make for very boring presentations, so let's spicy everything up a bit by adding support for text and images inside of slides.
+Of course only supporting titles and headers would make for very boring presentations, so let's spice everything up a bit by adding support for text and images inside of slides.
 Starting, of course, by modifying our domain:

 ```fsharp
 type SlideContent =